 In the download you’ll find a reading comprehension passage and two sets of questions.
-This is the first in a series of passages about famous historical figures.

 Before my Nine (a new fourth grader) read the passage, I asked what she knew about Ruby Bridges.
 She shared a short sentence about what she’d read in a library book, but she knew very little.

 I didn’t attempt to build her background knowledge because I knew she’d get the information she needed in the reading passage.

 I asked her to read it aloud.

 Next, I pulled out one set of questions.
 (You’ll get two in the download).
 I chose the second set of questions since I knew she was able to handle the more difficult ones.